Patients must be on warfarin therapy for 90 days prior to home testing and have a prequalifying condition.1

 Patients who have trouble drawing a blood sample from a venous lab test may find more success with a fingerstick device.

 Patients need to be capable of administering a fingerstick on their own or with caregiver assistance.

 A patient’s caregiver can be a valuable asset for your patients enrolled in Home INR Monitoring.
 Caregivers not only assist in the successful completion of the INR result, but also in communicating the test results.

 Other factors to consider include insurance coverage for Home INR Monitoring:

 Many private insurance providers also routinely cover individuals for Home INR Monitoring.

 If patients do not have insurance coverage, they may choose to participate in the program by purchasing an INR monitor and testing supplies.

-* Medicare allows one test per week to be covered.
+* Medicare typically covers one test per week.
 Alere encourages physicians to prescribe a testing frequency that encourages patient safety, but they should be aware that patients may incur additional coasts when prescribed more than once per week.

 Start using the Alere CoagClinic® application for your anticoagulation management